-In short the plan of Wentworth has as its object the developing of American citizens-men who are mentally alert, physically sound, and courageous enough to take prominent parts in the educational, religious, commercial and physical life of their communities.
+In short the plan of Wentworth has as its object the developing of American citizens-men who are mentally alert, physically sound, and courageous enough to take prominent parts in the educational, religious, commercial and physical life of their communities, teenth century, settling in New England.
+Mr. Wentworth came West when a boy and settled in Missouri.
+He was prosperous in business and concluded his long and successful career as President of the Morrison-Wentworth Bank at Lexington, Missouri.